kprakobkit/kprakobkit.github.io/pages/2016-08-01-clojure-todo-1/index.md

 publish: true
 ---

-This is the first of a two part blog posts on an overview of my Clojure Todo App.
+This is the first of a two part walktrhough of my Clojure Todo App.

 Over the last few months I’ve been working on creating a full stack todo app using the Clojure stack - ClojureScript, Clojure, and Postgres.
 I also explored multiple options for hosting this app, which I will write about in a separate blog post.
 It’s been a great learning experiencing building and deploying the app from scratch.
 I’m documenting the experience here to solidify my learning, as well as pay it forward.